Mavic Pro Review

 DJI Mavic Pro Review

-In 2017 there has been a shift in the perception of drone ownership and this is largely down to the likes of companies such as DJI who have really taken drone marketing to the next level.
+In the last few years there has been a shift in the perception of drone ownership and this is largely down to the likes of companies such as DJI who have really taken drone marketing to the next level.
 No longer are drones associated with the kind of cult Sunday morning flying clubs of yesteryear – the DJI Mavic Pro looks set to play a big part in this change in attitudes – and why not, after all – it packs a massive punch in a tiny package.

 We took it to the skies for a full review.